genilab/genilab.github.io/index.md

 The Generative Intelligence Lab in the Department of Electrical Engineering and Computer Sciences at FAU supports the ideation, design, and deployment of research-driven Generative Intelligence Systems for our research community and industry partners.

 We operate between a Think Tank and a Development Studio in multi-disciplinary research projects.
-We can quickly prototype solutions like:
+We can quickly prototype solutions integrating User Experience, AI Pipelines, and Generative Models, in practical applications to support multidisciplinary research and experimentation.

-* Data analytic bots to simplify exploration, understanding, analysis of daasets.
-* Conversation AI Assistants for personal support in diverse fields.
-* Ask Document bots, allowing natural interaction with non-structure documents.
-* Ask Data bots, supporting personal assistance while exploring large datasets.
-* Multi-user Interactions, supporting GenAI-powered experiments with Collective Intelligence (and more)
+We work together with Research Collaborators and Industry Partners to design resource resources, fast-prototype applications, and execute experiments around practical solutions that address real social and/or industry demands.

 <!---
 <div class="cta-buttons">